ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 Please add the whitelisted ip address (%IPADDRESS%) to grant access to ILIAS setup here.

 ### Prevent blacklisted files of beeing served by the webserver
-If somebody tries to upload a file thats filetype is blacklisted by the upload settings, the upload will take place but the file will be renamed to ``filename.sec``.
-The webserver should not serve this file anymore to it's visitors as the file may consists of maliscious software.
+If somebody tries to upload a file with a filetype blacklisted by the upload settings, the upload will take place, but the file will be renamed to ``filename.sec``.
+The webserver should not serve this file anymore to it's visitors as the file may consists of malicious software.

 Apache2: